tag

 There’s a messenger system in your dog’s body called the endocannabinoid system.
 It helps regulate sleep, appetite, pain, the immune system and more.
 CBD impacts the activity of the messengers in this system and stimulates the nervous, digestive and immune systems, as well as the brain.
 And it can do this because the endocannabinoids in CBD are very similar to the ones found in your dog’s body.

 That’s why the benefits of CBD can be deep and significant.
-And why CBD oil is the fastest-growing healthy plant in the world
+And why CBD hemp oil is the fastest-growing healthy plant in the world

 6 Ways CBD Oil Can Help Your Dog